 - The Theologian forgets that God has ordained the means as well as the outcome.
 God chooses to use our prayers to do His work.
 So James can remind us that, “The prayer of a righteous person is powerful and effective” (James 5:16).

-On the matter of prayer, consider ten reasons for praying.
+Consider ten reasons for praying.

 Because we have a ….